Voultapher/okofdb/README.md

 synchronization is your applications responsibility.
 Depending on your use case, possibly a very stupid way of storing your data.

+Above an implementation defined value size threshold it will use [snap](https://crates.io/crates/snap) to compress the value.

 ## Example

 ```rust